 3.10 If the Appeal Panel upholds an appeal for a change in the result under Regulation 1.3 iii the case will be referred, with a report from the Appeal Panel, for a final decision by the College Council.
 In order to do so the Panel must be satisfied that, had the candidate been able to complete the examination or assessment in the normal way, he/she would have passed it.

 3.11 The appellant will normally be informed of the decision regarding an appeal within 28 days of the hearing.
 The appellant will be informed if any delay is likely to occur.

 3.12 There is no further right of appeal.

-3.13 Any question arising in connection with the conduct of an appeal shall be determined fully and finally by the Chairman of the Appeal Panel, who may take whatever steps he/she considers necessary to ensure that the appeal is handled fairly and efficiently.
+3.13 Any question arising in connection with the conduct of an appeal shall be determined fully and finally by the Chair of the Appeal Panel, who may take whatever steps he/she considers necessary to ensure that the appeal is handled fairly and efficiently.

 4.0 Referral to the College Council

 4.1 The authority to change any Examination or Assessment result rests entirely with the College Council.

 4.2 Where the Appeal Panel recommends that a candidate’s result be altered (under Regulation 1.4 iii above) the College Council will consider the report of the Appeal Panel and agree by a majority whether it should be accepted on the grounds that, had the candidate been able to complete the Examination or Assessment in the normal way, he/she would have passed it.
 The details of the appeal will be presented to the College Council anonymously, excluding the details of the candidate involved.